surfly/docs/tutorial/chapter1.md

 ``` javascript
 <button class="my-custom-button" id="get_help_button"></button>
 ```
+{% em color="blue" %}mention that we can alternatively use the #surflystart anchor -> link to "session ID approach"{% endem %}

 In particular, we have chosen to use the image of a cake as a get help button for our customers:

 ![custom button](http://i.imgur.com/vZfILGS.png)